wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/4-web-form-configure.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Advanced form added to web page in Portal Studio.](../media/web-form-portal-studio.png)](../media/web-form-portal-studio.png#lightbox)

 You can also select an advanced form as the value for an **Advanced Web Form** lookup on a webpage.
-If the page template associated with the webpage supports this lookup value, it will uses that form definition to render the form.
+If the page template associated with the webpage supports this lookup value, it will use that form definition to render the form.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4AoG8]